gatsbyjs/gatsby/docs/docs/using-gatsby-image.md

 ---
-title: Using Gatsby Image
+title: Using Gatsby Image to Prevent Image Bloat
 ---

-# Using gatsby-image to prevent image bloat

 `gatsby-image` is a React component designed to work seamlessly with Gatsby’s GraphQL queries ([`gatsby-image` plugin README](/packages/gatsby-image/)).
 It combines [Gatsby’s native image processing](https://image-processing.gatsbyjs.org/) capabilities with advanced image loading techniques to easily and completely optimize image loading for your sites. `gatsby-image` uses [gatsby-plugin-sharp](/packages/gatsby-plugin-sharp/) to power its image transformations.